IsaacScript/isaacscript/packages/isaacscript-cli/README.md

 Please visit the [official website](https://isaacscript.github.io/) for more information.

 This package contains the command-line tool that initializes new mods and monitors the current project.
+(The binary is called `isaacscript`, not `isaacscript-cli`.
+The package is named `isaacscript-cli` to disambiguate it from the other projects in this monorepo.)